lorforlinux/docs.beagleboard.io/boards/pocketbeagle2/03-design-and-specifications.rst

 - **VDDA 0.85V**: This rail powers the analog components of the SoC, ensuring precise analog signal processing.
 - **VDD Core**: Powers the core logic of the SoC, ensuring stable operation of the processor and integrated peripherals.

-The power tree diagram provides a comprehensive overview of how power is distributed and managed across the PocketBeagle2, highlighting the role of each power management component in maintaining system stability and efficiency.
+The power tree diagram provides a comprehensive overview of how power is distributed and managed across PocketBeagle 2, highlighting the role of each power management component in maintaining system stability and efficiency.

 .. figure:: images/hardware-design/power-tree.png
    :width: 900px